FrancineMADOH/30_days_of_python/README.md

-# relaxsquad
-Relax and be beatutiful...at home!
+# This Repository holds the following scripts in python, Dart and TypeScript.